|Nutritional Guidelines (per serving)|

-Add the rest of the ingredients - except the semolina and the vegetable/ sunflower/ canola cooking oil.
-Mix well with a spoon or your hands till all the ingredients are perfectly blended.
-Spread half the sooji in a plate - we will dip the koftas in it to coat them.
-This gives the koftas a lovely, golden, slightly crispy outside!
+Add the rest of the ingredients—except the semolina and the vegetable/sunflower/canola cooking oil.
+Mix well with a spoon or your hands until all the ingredients are perfectly blended.
+Spread half the sooji in a plate—we will dip the koftas in it to coat them.
+This gives the koftas a lovely, golden, slightly crispy outside.

 Pan fry a few koftas at a time taking care not to crowd them in the pan.
 Watch carefully and turn as each side gets golden.

 The koftas are done when they are crispy and golden on both sides.
 Keep aside on paper towels for later.

 Heat 2 tablespoons of the cooking oil in a deep pan (on medium heat) and when hot, add the onions.
 Fry till slightly golden.
 Turn off the heat.
 Use a slotted spoon to remove the onions from the pan and put them in a food processor.
 Grind the onions, tomatoes, green chilies into a smooth paste.
 Try not to add water while grinding, if possible.

 Heat the remaining oil in the same pan (on medium heat) and add the paste you just made to it when it is hot.
 Fry for 2 to 3 minutes.